-GFDRR's 2030 Strategy is built around four strategic objectives.
+GFDRR's 2030 Strategy is built around four objectives.
 These objectives reflect GFDRR's distinct role within the World Bank and the broader development and climate resilience architecture.
 They define the results GFDRR seeks to achieve, the added value it brings, and how it will operate in the coming years.
 GFDRR's grants, partnerships, and technical support are organized around these objectives.
-The strategic objectives are fully aligned with the four priorities for action of the Sendai Framework for Disaster Risk Reduction, ensuring that GFDRR's work contributes to international commitments for a safer and more resilient world.
+The strategic objectives are fully aligned with the four priorities for action of the SFDRR, ensuring that GFDRR's support to countries, enables them to progress towards their objectives for a safer and more resilient world.